Why Amp Type Matters More Than You Think

 Key amps: Plexi 1959 Super Lead (the original rock amp), JCM800 (the 80s rock standard), JCM900 (more gain), Silver Jubilee (Slash's amp), DSL series (modern versatility).

 Best for: Classic rock, hard rock, blues-rock, punk, metal (with a boost pedal).
-Marshalls love humbuckers, and they love being pushed by a Tube Screamer or similar mid-boosting drive.
+Marshalls love humbuckers, and they respond exceptionally well to a mid-boosting drive pedal in front.

 Vox: Jangly, Compressed, Chimey

 The sound: Bright, jangly, with a rich harmonic complexity and natural compression.
-Vox amps have a chime that no other amp family quite matches — a shimmering, bell-like quality in the upper harmonics.
+Vox amps have a chime that no other amp family quite matches: a shimmering, bell-like quality in the upper harmonics that sounds less like a single note and more like the note plus its reflections arriving simultaneously.

 The circuit: Class A operation (in the AC30 and AC15) creates that natural compression and harmonic richness.
 The Top Boost circuit adds a brilliant, cutting treble.
 Vox amps break up early and compress beautifully, which is why they sound so good when cranked.